Looking for the best options trading courses? Try Benzinga’s Proprietary Options Trading Service and get SMS & Email alerts.

 - A put option gives you the right to sell a stock.

 Call Option Example

-Even though the business shows a lot of potential, there’s no way to know how things will turn out.
+Even though the business shows a lot of potential, there's no way to know how things will turn out.
 This is where call options would benefit you.
-If you could buy a call option on the business, you could offer to purchase the business at $500,000 sometime in the next 5 years.
+If you could buy a call option on the business, you could offer to purchase the business at $500,000 sometime in the next five years.

 Now, the current owner of the business would want to know you're serious.
 So imagine that they would require a down payment of $50,000.
 If this were an options contract, that down payment would be referred to as the premium.
 The premium is the price of the option contract.

-Now let’s fast forward 2 years.
+Now let's fast forward two years.
 The business is booming, and it is now worth closer to $1 million.
 You decide at this point that you want to go ahead and exercise your option to purchase the business for $500,000.
 You can do this even though it is less than the current value of the business because you locked in the price with your down payment.